bennie-akaribo/bennie-akaribo/README.md

 - 👋 Hi, I’m @bennie-akaribo
 - 👀 I’m interested in infectious disease ecology
-- 🌱 I’m currently a PhD in integrative biology
+- 🌱 I’m currently a PhD in integrative biology at the Oklahoma State University
-- 📫 How to reach me: benedicta.akaribo@okstate.edu
+- 📫 You can reach me via: benedicta.akaribo@okstate.edu
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her/Hers

 <!---
 bennie-akaribo/bennie-akaribo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.